Adventures in Open Source

 Broccoli Debugging 👞🐛

-A couple of years ago I wrote a blog post entitled Debugging a Broccoli Tree.
-That has been the most common resource I give to folks that are having a hard time understanding why a given build pipeline is not behaving as they intended it to.
-However, over the years
+A couple of years ago I wrote a blog post entitled Debugging a Broccoli Tree [https://dockyard.com/blog/2015/02/02/debugging-a-broccoli-tree].
+That has been the most common resource I give to folks that are having a hard time understanding why a given build pipeline is not behaving as

 Ember CLI